Elvric/ClassNotes/Winter2018/Comp360.md

 > 2. Conservation, flow is conserved $\forall u \in V \ u \neq s,t \ f(u) = \sum _{vu \in E} f^{in}(vu) = \sum_{uw \in E} f^{out}(uw)$
 > 3. Value f = $\sum_{su \in E} f(su) = f(s)$

  Now Give a flow network find a flow largest possible value
 ___

-## Max flow Probelm continue Lecture 2 10/01/2018
+## Max flow Problem continue Lecture 2 10/01/2018

 ### Ford_Fulkerson Algorithm
-    Try to find s-t path that have not used their full capacity and push more flow.
+Try to find s-t path that have not used their full capacity and push more flow. \
 We must however make sure that the path we are going to optimize can actually make use of the added flow down the line.
-    Idea is that for the edges that go in the opposit direction we substract the flow that is going in the opposit direction
+Idea is that for the edges that go in the opposite direction we subtract the flow that is going in the opposite direction

 1. Start from all zero flow
 2. Find a path firm s-t such that the edges that are in the forward direction have unused capacity.
 The backward edges have strictly positive flow on them.
-Add one unit to the forward edges and substract one unit to the backward edges.
+Add one unit to the forward edges and subtract one unit to the backward edges.

-> Def: [Residual graph] given a flow netwok (G,s,t,{$C_e$})
+> Def: [Residual graph] given a flow network (G,s,t,{$C_e$})
 >and a flow f on G, the residua graph $G_f$ is as follows
 >1.
 Nodes are the same as G
 >2. $\forall uv \in G \ f(u,v) < C_{uv}$ add the edge uv with residual capacity $C_{uv}-f(uv)$to $G_f$
->3. $\forall uv \in G$ with $f(uv)>0$ add the opposit edge vu with residual capacity $f(uv)$
+>3. $\forall uv \in G$ with $f(uv)>0$ add the opposite edge vu with residual capacity $f(uv)$

 ```
 Initially set f(e)=0 on every edge